 Small businesses are accepting cryptocurrency payments at a rate of 36%, according to an HSB nationwide survey from January 2020.
 You might want to consider accepting crypto payments if you're one of the enterprises that's not yet part of the crypto payments bracket to keep up with the competition.

 In a survey of small business owners, 50% cited the use of crypto by large payment processors and innovative companies as the reason for their acceptance of cryptocurrency payments.
 Approximately 35% of respondents in the study said they went crypto to stay competitive and meet customer expectations.

 But small businesses do not need to adopt crypto as a survival tactic.
 Crypto can also help small businesses become more efficient.
 Cryptocurrencies like bitcoin and other cryptocurrencies offer numerous benefits for small businesses.
-The benefits include:
+The benefits of accepting cryptocurrency for your small business include:

 - Extending your global reach